VoiceCosmin/Redmine/README.md

-can you seee this in Redmine ???:)
+can you seee this in Redmine ?

+hgjgjhhg
 Testing Redmine